telerik/winforms-docs/ribbonbar/designing-radribbonbar/adding-and-removing-tabs-and-ribbonbar-groups.md

 ---
 title: Adding and Removing Tabs and RibbonBar Groups
-page_title: Adding and Removing Tabs and RibbonBar Groups | UI for WinForms Documentation
+page_title: Adding and Removing Tabs and RibbonBar Groups | RadRibbonBar
-description: Adding and Removing Tabs and RibbonBar Groups
+description: Tabs and RibbonBar groups logically organize the functionality of your application.
 slug: winforms/ribbonbar/getting-started/adding-and-removing-tabs-and-ribbonbar-groups
 tags: adding,and,removing,tabs,and,ribbonbar,groups
 published: True
-position: 4
+position: 1
 previous_url: ribbonbar-adding-and-removing-tabs-and-ribbobbar-groups
 ---

 # Adding and Removing Tabs and RibbonBar Groups

-## Adding and Removing Tabs and RibbonBar groups

 When you are designing a new  __RadRibbonBar__, one of your first tasks will be adding tabs and RibbonBar groups to the control.
 Tabs and RibbonBar groups will logically organize the functionality of your application.